oboekevin/OcuPhysics/README.md

 OcuPhysics
 ===========

+Model electric field vectors with Three.js and the Oculus Rift, with user interaction via the Leap Motion Controller.
+The following steps will set up the environment for both the 2015 and 2016 projects.

 ## <a name="setup"></a>Environment Setup
 * Windows is recommended
 * install **Visual Studio 2013** and use the VS command prompt